 These provisions apply when we pay benefits as a result of injuries or illness you sustained, and you have a right to a recovery or have received a recovery.
-We have the right to recover payments we make on your behalf, or take any legal action against, any party responsible for compensating you for your injuries.
+We have the right to recover payments we make on your behalf from, or take any legal action against any party responsible for compensating you for your injuries.
 We also have a right to be repaid from any recovery in the amount of benefits paid on your behalf.
 The following apply:

 - The amount of our recovery will be calculated pursuant to 42 C.F.R.
 411.37, and pursuant to 42 C.F.R.
 422.108(f), no state laws shall apply to our subrogation and reimbursement rights. - Our subrogation and reimbursement rights shall have first priority, to be paid before any of your other claims are paid.
-Our subrogation and reimbursement rights will not be affected, reduced, or eliminated by the "made whole" doctrine or any other equitable doctrine. - You must notify us promptly of how, when and where an accident or incident, resulting in personal injury or illness to you, occurred and all information regarding the parties involved, and you must notify us promptly if you retain an attorney related to such an accident or incident.
-You and your legal representative must cooperate with us, do whatever is necessary to enable us to exercise our rights, and do nothing to prejudice our rights. - If you fail to repay us, we shall be entitled to deduct any of the unsatisfied portion of the amount of benefits we have paid or the amount of your recovery whichever is less, from any future benefit under the plan.
+Our subrogation and reimbursement rights will not be affected, reduced, or eliminated by the "made whole" doctrine or any other equitable doctrine. - You must notify us promptly of how, when and where an accident, or incident resulting in personal injury or illness to you, occurred and all information regarding the parties involved, and you must notify us promptly if you retain an attorney related to such an accident or incident.
+You and your legal representative must cooperate with us, do whatever is necessary to enable us to exercise our rights and do nothing to prejudice our rights.